-Federal Rules of Civil Procedure
+2022 Amendments to the Federal Rules of Civil Procedure

-There are no amendments to the Federal Rules scheduled to go into effect in 2021.
-There are proposed amendments, likely to go into effect in 2022, to Rule 7.1 and Rule 12.
-The proposed change to Rule 7.1 requires disclosure, in diversity of citizenship cases, of the citizenships of every individual or entity whose citizenship is attributed to that party in a pending case.
+Two amendments to the Federal Rules went into effect on December 1, 2022.
+The amendment to Rule 7.1 requires disclosure, in diversity of citizenship cases, of the citizenship of every individual or entity whose citizenship is attributed to that party in a pending case.
 It also requires a disclosure statement from a nongovernmental corporation that seeks to intervene into a case.